Sparky

 • Total area.
 Larger areas get better per-square-metre rates because the tiler spends more time on efficient open runs and less on fiddly cuts.
 Volume discounts of 10–15% on labour are common for areas over 40m2.

 • Tile type and size.
 Basic ceramic tiles are the most affordable to supply and install.
-Porcelain is harder and more durable but costs more to cut.
-Large-format tiles (600x600mm and above) require a very flat substrate and more adhesive.
-Natural stone varies in thickness, adding laying time.
+Porcelain is harder and more durable but costs more to cut (diamond blades wear faster).
+Large-format tiles require medium-bed adhesive, a very flat substrate, and careful handling to avoid breakage during installation.
+Natural stone varies in thickness, adding laying time and requiring sealing.

 • Pattern complexity.
 Straight grid and brick bond are fastest.
-Herringbone and diagonal layouts add 20–40% to labour time due to extra cuts.
+Herringbone and diagonal layouts add 20–40% to labour time due to extra cuts and wastage.
+Timber-look planks (200x1200mm) in a staggered pattern sit between the two.

 A small laundry or entryway (under 10m2) with basic ceramic tiles on a prepared slab sits toward $1,500.
 An open-plan kitchen and living area (60m2+) with large-format porcelain, old tile removal, floor levelling, and underfloor heating pushes toward $10,000.